-The Common Council of the City of West Allis do ordain as follows:
+NOW THEREFORE, the common council of the City of West Allis do ordain as follows:

-that:

-PART I. Section 9.36 of the Revised Municipal Code of the City of West Allis is hereby created to read as follows:
+SECTION 1: AMENDMENT "9.36 Electronic Smoking Device Sales" of the City Of West Allis Municipal Code is hereby amended as follows:

-9.36 ELECTRONIC SMOKING DEVICE SALES.

-(1) Findings.
-The Common Council of the City of West Allis finds

-(a) Electronic smoking devices are battery operated devices designed to deliver nicotine, flavor, and/or other substances through a vapor inhaled by the user; and

-(b) The use of electronic smoking devices has increased significantly in recent years, as evidenced by the fact that:

-1. Between 2011 and 2015, e-cigarette use rose from 1.5 percent to 16.0 percent among high school students and from 0.6 percent to 5.3 percent among middle school students;

-2. In 2013-14, 81 percent of current youth e-cigarette users cited the availability of appealing flavors as the primary reason for use;

-3. In 2015, more than three (3) million middle and high school students were current users of e-cigarettes, and e-cigarettes were the most commonly used tobacco products among youth;

-4. 9.3 percent of youth who have used electronic smoking devices have never smoked conventional cigarettes;

-5. Between 2010 and 2011, rates of both awareness and use of unregulated electronic smoking devices by adults also increased significantly; and

-(c) Some cartridges used by electronic smoking devices can be re-filled with liquid nicotine solution, creating the potential for exposure to dangerous concentrations of nicotine.
+AMENDMENT

+9.36 Electronic Smoking Device Sales

+- 1. Findings.
+The Common Council of the City of West Allis finds that: - a.
+Electronic smoking devices are battery-operated devices designed to deliver nicotine, flavor, and/or other substances through a vapor inhaled by the user; and - b.
+The use of electronic smoking devices has increased significantly in recent years, as evidenced by the fact that: - i.
+Between 2011 and 2015, e-cigarette use rose from one and five-tenths percent (1.5%) to sixteen percent (16%) among high school students and from six-tenths percent (0.6%) to five and three-tenths percent (5.3%) among middle school students; - ii.
+In 2013-14, eighty-one percent (81%) of current youth e-cigarette users cited the availability of appealing flavors as the primary reason for use; - iii.
+In 2015, more than three million (3,000,000) middle and high school students were current users of e-cigarettes, and e-cigarettes were the most commonly used tobacco products among youth; - iv.
+Nine and three-tenths percent (9.3%) of youth who have used electronic smoking devices have never smoked conventional cigarettes; - v.
+Between 2010 and 2011, rates of both awareness and use of unregulated electronic smoking devices by adults also increased significantly; and - c.
+Some cartridges used by electronic smoking devices can be refilled with liquid nicotine solution, creating the potential for exposure to dangerous concentrations of nicotine.
 As a result: